ArtaXerxess/Voice-Assistant-Mini-Project/README.md

 ## Translator
 - Translate a sentence -> "Hello, how are you?" -> Hindi

-## Smart Dictionary
-- What is the definition of Machine Learning?
-- What is the meaning of Natural Language Processing?

 ## ToDo List
 - Add an item to my list -> "This is my first Item in my list"
 - Show my list

-## Typing Automation
-- Open Notepad -> Say type " I'm currently not typing the text which I'm saying clearly right now "